The vessel was in ballast and sailing about 7 miles from land on its way to the loading port in the NW Atlantic.

 - What were the immediate causes of this accident?

-- Is there a risk that this kind of accident could
+- Is there a risk that this kind of fire could happen on

-during a salvage? - How could this accident have been prevented?
+our vessel? - How could this fire have been prevented?

-accident? - If procedures were breached, why do you think
+breached if any? - If procedures were breached, why do you think this

 work we actually do? - What can we learn?